How to Add Closed Captions & Subtitles to HTML5 Videos

 1 00:00:10.500 --> 00:00:13.000 NARRATOR: In a world where nothing is what it seems, 2 00:00:15.000 --> 00:00:18.000 one man is about to do the impossible.

-Pro tip: While you can create a WebVTT caption file yourself, the easiest way is to submit your video for transcription and captioning to a professional captioning company.
+Pro tip: While you can create a WebVTT caption file yourself, or convert an existing caption file, the easiest way is to submit your video for transcription and captioning to a professional captioning company.

 2. Upload Caption File to the Same Folder as Your Video